christian-taillon/log4shell-hunting/README.md

 I will research or write a Python script later to accomplish this.

 ### Base64 Decoding
-With paid solutions you may be able to do this in a SIEM.
-Alternatively you can do it in the command line with `base64`.
+With many data analytic solutions, you may be able to keep this next step in your  SIEM.
+Alternatively, you can do it in the command line with `base64`.
 You can also use `iocextract` to get your network indicators into a workable format if you are not working out of a SIEM such as Splunk.

+To make this easier and clean up the output I have provided a [very simple script](https://github.com/christian-taillon/log4shell-hunting/blob/main/scripts/decode_base64_and_extract_ioc.sh) that takes a few extra steps to find and sort unique values.

 Notice in the following example there are several types of output.
 Simple IPs exist which will be used in the next step.
 But there are also some URLs which provide additional information as well as another base64 that will need to be decoded again and handled separately.
 Someone was trying to be evasive.

 <h1><img src="https://github.com/christian-taillon/log4shell-hunting/blob/main/images/terminal_base64.png" width="700px"></h1>

-To make this easier and clean up the output I have provided a very simple script that takes a few extra steps to find and sort unique values.

 ### Successful Attack Identification NetConnect

 ### Successful Attack Identification Base64